LucasDelfino92/morrowindsharp/setup.md

 ## MORROWIND CODE PATCH

 The Morrowind Code Patch patches bugs in the Morrowind program (Morrowind.exe), which cannot otherwise be fixed by editing scripts or data files.
 It is a must-have utility for anyone who plays with vanilla Morrowind.
-Unlike mods, the Morrowind Code Patch requires specific install instructions, and can't be installed through Mod Organizer 2.
-It will be the first step in our journey to prepare Morrowind for whatever tools and mods we will install later.
+Unlike mods, the Morrowind Code Patch requires specific install instructions, and can't be installed using a mod manager.
+Installing the Morrowind Code Patch is the first step to get Morrowind in working order.

 [**Morrowind Code Patch**](https://www.nexusmods.com/morrowind/mods/19510?tab=files)